VorteX-co/VAUV/Software/vortex_ws/src/motion_planning/README.md

 #### Parameters
 ...

-### searching_algorthim node
+### Searching_algorthim node
-it is an algorithm used for estimating the best path from starting point to goal point and also validates the generated path(validation rate ).
+It is an algorithm used for estimating the best path from starting point to goal point and also validates the generated path(validation rate ).

 #### Subscribed Topics

 #### Published Topics
-* initial_path
+* Initial_path

 #### Services